Robocoph/u_of_t_dsi_disease_prediction_ml_project/README.md

 What are the key variables and attributes in your dataset?

-- Complete Dataset consists of 2 CSV files .
+- Complete Dataset consists of 2 CSV files.
 One of them is training and other is for testing your model
 - Each CSV file has 133 columns.
 132 of these columns are symptoms that a person experiences and last column is the prognosis
 - The 'prognosis' column is ou target value for prediction
 - The 132 symptoms are mapped to 42 diseases or prognosis

 How can we explore the relationships between different variables?
-- This is a binary classification of symptoms.
-So, looking at the prevanlence of symptoms across prognosis is a good exploration idea.
+- This is a binary tagging of symptoms.
+So, looking at the mean occurence and prevanlence of symptoms across prognosis is a good exploration idea.
+- We also looked at chi-squared tests for significance.
+    - The Chi-squared test of independence is used to determine if there is a statistically significant relationship between two categorical variables.
+In this case, we were testing each binary symptom (categorical: 0 or 1) against the categorical prognosis variable.

 Are there any patterns or trends in the data that we can identify?
 - We can see that four prognosis share some of the similar symptoms (one or more), which could lead to confusion.

 Who is the intended audience?
-- This analysis is catered for Health Data Analysts, ML Practitioners and the outcome is well suited for medical practitioners
+- This analysis is catered for Health Data Analysts, ML Practitioners and the outcome can be read by medical practitioners with the biases and limitations explained below.

 What is the question our analysis is trying to answer?
 - We want to understand which symptoms are most significant predictors of "Heart attack", and if some prognosis have similar symptoms then what can be some isolating or guiding features for diagnosis.